anoopgcmz/mobile-number-verification-using-nodejs-with-Mysql-database/README.md

 Regiser the details in the firs form<br>
 Then it will take you to verification form which it asks your phone number and security code(received in mobile number)<br>
-Afte giving the correct input it will akeyou to the sucess page<br>
+Afte giving the correct input it will redirect to the sucess page<br>
 and in daabase `users table` the ` user_status` field will be updated to `1` which means user is updated

 # Package Installed